 Book Review for “The Queen’s Secret: A Novel of England’s World War II Queen” by Karen Harper.

-This biographical, historical fiction novel is about the woman most of us knew as the “Queen Mother,” the woman who is the mother of Queen Elizabeth II, and who stood by her husband, King George VI after he was thrust onto the throne when his older brother, King Edward VII abdicated his crown to marry the American divorcée, Wallace Simpson to become the Duke and Duchess of Windsor.
+This biographical, historical fiction novel is about the woman most of us knew as the “Queen Mother,” the woman who is the mother of Queen Elizabeth II, and who stood by her husband, King George VI after he was thrust onto the throne when his older brother, King Edward VIII abdicated his crown to marry the American divorcée, Wallace Simpson to become the Duke and Duchess of Windsor.
 While defined mostly by those around her in her family, this book tries to get to know who she was as a person, as a woman, and how her own secrets (yes, plural, unlike the title) impacted her life, during some of the most trying times in of the British Empire – World War II.

 This is the first of Harper’s books I’ve read, and I have to say that I was really looking forward to reading this.
 I mean, right up my alley, right?
 Historical – check!
 Biographical – check!
 Women – check!
 WWII – check!
 I’m certain that’s why the publishers approved me for this book.
 Moreover, I’ve a fascination with the Royal family, and basically, anything British (including my London born husband).
 However, I’m afraid this didn’t totally live up to my expectations.